 So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.

 In Romans 5:19 he adds in reference to Christ’s work on Calvary:

 For as through one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.

-The best way to think about this is that Adam in the Garden represented the total human race thereinafter when he was tested.
+The best way to think about this is that when Adam was tested in the garden, he represented the total human race thereafter.
 Unfair?
-God is God and this is the economy He chose.
+God is God, and and He chose this economy.

 Scripture teaches the imputation of both: the former by birth and the latter by believing faith.
 Notice both in the following passages: David best summarizes the existence of representational and inherent individual sin in Psalm 51:5:

 Behold, I was brought forth in iniquity, and in sin my mother conceived me.

 John, in his Gospel, teaches the latter (1:12):

 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name.